jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 Adversaries are using IceApple to gain further objectives after they have already established a foothold in an environment.
 This framework is incredibly hard to detect because it leverages reflectively loaded .NET assemblies and resides in memory, maintaining a low forensic footprint.
-Because IceApple is loaded into existing processes, defenders do not see a malicious or uncommon process running they will only see a legitimate application like a web server connecting out to a suspicious IP.
+Because IceApple is loaded into existing processes, defenders do not see a malicious or uncommon process running — they will only see a legitimate application like a web server connecting out to a suspicious IP.
 There are 18 modules that can be used within the IceApple framework.
-Below are examples of the more impactful modules:\+ Writing data to a file\+
+Below are examples of the more impactful modules:

+\+
+Writing data to a file

+\+
-Deleting files and directories\+
+Deleting files and directories

+\+
-Retrieving IIS server variables\+
+Retrieving IIS server variables

+\+
+Dumping credentials stored in registry keys on the infected host or a remote host

+\+
+Executing queries against Active Directory “Normal” exfiltrating of files

+\+
-Dumping credentials stored in registry keys on the infected host or a remote host\+ Executing queries against Active Directory Normal exfiltrating of files\+ Performing special exfiltration of files including large files and several files at a time via a separate HTTP listener OverWatch Observations
+Performing special exfiltration of files — including large files and several files at a time — via a separate HTTP listener OverWatch Observations
 OverWatch regularly sees adversaries use .NET assemblies as a way to load additional functionality post\-exploitation.
 As such, OverWatch threat hunters have been actively developing detections for reflective .NET assembly loads.
-In late 2021, one of OverWatchs in\-development detections for reflective .NET assembly loads triggered on a Microsoft Exchange
+In late 2021, one of OverWatch’s in\-development detections for reflective .NET assembly loads triggered on a Microsoft Exchange
 OWA server belonging to a customer that had recently started a trial of the Falcon platform.
 Eagle\-eyed threat hunters identified anomalies in the assembly files and quickly notified the victim organization.
+OverWatch hunters were able to leverage their understanding of standard application behaviors to identify these anomalies:

+\+
+IIS does not reflectively load its generated temporary .NET assemblies from byte arrays.

+\+
+Microsoft Exchange does not reflectively load its .NET assemblies from byte arrays.

+\+
-OverWatch hunters were able to leverage their understanding of standard application behaviors to identify these anomalies:\+ IIS does not reflectively load its generated temporary .NET assemblies from byte arrays.\+ Microsoft Exchange does not reflectively load its .NET assemblies from byte arrays.\+ The last eight characters of IIS temporary file names are randomly generated; however, the same four .NET assembly names were seen multiple times.
+The last eight characters of IIS temporary file names are randomly generated; however, the same four .NET assembly names were seen multiple times.
 Discovered by OverWatch,